AkiraY1/SinusoidalStateEstimation/README.md

 ## The Kalman Filter

 The Kalman Filter is an algorithm that can be used to estimate the state of a system and remove noise in the process.
-NASA began using the Kalman Filter in the '60s, and they continue still do to this day.
+NASA began using the Kalman Filter in the '60s, and they continue to do so to this day.
 As part of this project, I wanted to explore how the filter functions and what problems it may have.

 ## Experimenting